krzysztof-owczarek/kowczarek.github.io/content/hpa_problems_heavy_traffic.md

-# Performing load tests on the spike-oriented, CPU-intensive JVM application and find the right setup for Kubernetes deployment.
+# Lessons learned: Performing load tests on the spike-oriented, CPU-intensive JVM application

-Some time ago, I have been working on designing and performing load tests of a backend service providing a new service for our clients.
+Some time ago, I have been working on designing and performing load tests of a backend application providing a completely new service for our clients.

-The task was important because the application had to perform well under heavy traffic, which was expected to arrive mostly in the form of sudden, heavy spikes.
-The test was supposed to uncover potential problems in code, help with the final optimizations, and most importantly prove that it could meet all performance goals.
+The application had to **perform perfectly** under heavy traffic, which was expected to arrive mostly in the form of **sudden, heavy spikes**.
+Load testing was supposed to uncover potential problems in code, help with the optimization process, and most importantly prove that the service was able to meet all of the performance goals.

 It was a very successful endevour.
-It helped with discovering performance bottlenecks, cutting costs on Kubernetes deployments and most importantly of all - it played a major role in building trust in our code.
+It helped us discover performance bottlenecks, lead to major costs cuts on Kubernetes and most importantly of all - it played a major role in building trust in our code.

-Thorough, repetitive testing let you embrace change easily without fear, providing a fast feedback whenever you need it.
+Thorough, repetitive testing let you embrace change easily without any fear, providing **a fast feedback loop** anytime you need it.

-> Load tests are an important step in finding the flaws in the code, as well as in efficiently balancing resource assignments (memory and CPU), finding a proper JVM configuration (Garbage Collector, Xms/Xmx) and replica count (starting without HPA) to achieve the maximum performance needed with as few resources possible.
+> Load tests are an important step in finding flaws in the code, as well as in efficiently balancing resource assignments (memory and CPU), finding a proper JVM configuration (Garbage Collector, Xms/Xmx) and replica count (with and without HPA) to achieve the maximum performance needed with as few resources possible.

 Here are some thoughts, observations, and lessons learned that may help you find your own path into proper load testing.

-# Why bother load testing?
-Find your reasons, there are many!
+## Why bother load testing?
+Pick your own reasons, there are many!

-... for example, the application in test was an orchestrator.

-The majority of the calls the application orchestrated were synchronous.
-It effectively means that each call was being fed with data from the previous calls and it had major consequences:
+Our application in test was an orchestrator of many integration calls.
+The majority of the calls were synchronous, which effectively meant that each call was being fed with data from the previous calls and it had major consequences:

-- the application response time was a sum of all intermediate response times plus a latency added by an orchestrator itself,
+- the application response time was a sum of all intermediate roundtrips time plus a latency added by an orchestrator itself,

 - every call to the external services took some time, which could not be spent waiting - CPU had to switch their focus toward other threads that are ready for action,